 Waterfox, true to its name is based on Firefox and is made especially for 64-bit Operating Systems.
-Waterfox was released in 2011 and has been active in development.
+Waterfox came out in 2011 and is active since then.
 Waterfox has continued to support XUL and XPCOM add-on capability that Firefox had removed in version 57.
-Waterfox is available for Windows, macOS, Linux, Android and has been downloaded over 6 MIllion times.
+This web browser is available for Windows, macOS, Linux, Android and has been downloaded over 6 MIllion times.

 QupZilla created by David Rosca is an open source web browser that uses the Qt WebEngine.
 The browser is known for giving a very native look and feel.
 Written in C++ the browser is available for Linux, FreeBSD, Mac, Haiku and Microsoft Windows.
 QupZilla offers features like screenshots, Integration of history, web feeds and bookmarks in one place and offers a speed dial like opera.
-It is lightweight and known to consume fewer resources than most major browsers.
+It is lightweight and consumes fewer resources than most major web browsers.

-These were my picks for the best open source web browsers.
-If i missed any of your favorites, do let me know in the comment section below.
+So these were my picks for the best open source web browsers.
+If I missed any of your favorites, do let me know in the comment section below.